Open Applications for 2023: Rolling through April 30, 2023

-The Brick Store Museum is pleased to announce the Bauman Artist-in-Residency program for 2022.
-The Museum is seeking an artist to create works of art that reflects the diverse history and cultures of Kennebunk through all art mediums.
+The Brick Store Museum Bauman Artist-in-Residency program began in Summer 2022.
+Each year, the Museum selects an artist to create works of art that reflect the diverse history and cultures of Kennebunk through varied art mediums.

 No matter the medium, any Artist-in-Residence holds the position for three months and is expected to produce a Final Project (work of art, play, piece of music, etc.) to be accepted into the Museum’s collection AND offer at least one public program (i.e. workshop or Artist’s program based on your specialty).
 During the Residency, the artist will contribute to the Artist Blog on the Museum’s website.